mvrcii/vesuvius_first_title_prize/README.md

 python scripts/create_dataset.py configs/ft_no_title.py --ide_is_closed
 python scripts/train.py configs/ft_no_title.py
 ```
-Some notes:
+Important notes:
-- We trained the submitted model for a total of 14 epochs.
+- `download_fragments.py` is as of now hardcoded for Sean's autosegmentation fragments.
+The script also skips existing files.
 - `fragment_splitter.py` is user-friendly as it only creates the chunks as given by the command.
 It skips the creation of already existing chunk files and if interrupted while processing, we continue where we left off.
 - `create_dataset.py` is written very efficiently, meaning that it consumes almost 100% of all CPU cores.
 We recommend to execute it from within a console and not within an IDE as this might crash the IDE.
+- We trained the submitted model for a total of 14 epochs.

-# Supplementary Info
+## Supplementary Info
 ### Training data
 We used the following two VC3D auto-segmentations as training data: [02110815](https://dl.ash2txt.org/community-uploads/bruniss/scrolls/s5/autogens/02110815/) and
 [03192025](https://dl.ash2txt.org/community-uploads/bruniss/scrolls/s5/autogens/03192025/).